jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Skunk.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Musk (Ex): >
-SpecialAbilities: Musk (Ex) Up to twice per day, a skunk can spray a stream of noxious musk at a single target within 10 feet as a standard action.
+    Up to twice per day, a skunk can spray a stream of noxious musk at a single target within 10 feet as a standard action.
 With a successful ranged touch attack, the creature struck by this spray must make a DC 11 Fortitude save or be nauseated for 1d4 rounds and then sickened for 1d4 minutes by the horrific stench.
 A successful save reduces the effect to only 1d4 rounds of being sickened.
 A creature cannot use the scent ability as long as it is affected by this musk.
 The save DC is Constitution-based, and includes a +2 racial bonus.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: